-The feast day of Blessed Margaret of Castello is April 13.
+The feast day of Saint Margaret of Castello is April 13.

 Saint Margaret of Castello was born blind, lame, deformed, hunchbacked and a dwarf, into a family of nobles in the castle of Metola, southeast of Florence.
 As a child, her parents Parisio and Emilia imprisoned her for 14 years so no one would see her.
 Her cell was next to the chapel and she was able to attend Mass and receive the sacraments.
 Her parents took her to the tomb in Citta di Castello of a holy man named Fra Giacomo, where miracles were reportedly being wrought, to pray for a cure for her birth defects.
 When no miracle happened, they abandoned her.

 She was cared for by various families of the city and earned money for her board by attending small children.
 Her cheerfulness, based on trust and love of God, endeared her to everyone.

 Saint Margaret of Castello became a Dominican tertiary and devoted herself to the sick and dying, but she showed special solicitude toward prisoners.